Close

 The Tuberculosis Case Contact Platform (TBCC) cohort is one of the longest running case-contact cohorts worldwide and provides a unique opportunity for multi- disciplinary research.
 It is run in close collaboration with the national TB program to promote health systems strengthening and public engagement.
 Underpinning all its studies is fundamental science to determine mechanisms, risk factors, and biomarkers/correlates of risk for TB infection and disease.
 Current research projects include evaluating novel diagnostic tests for TB, elucidating the risk factors for long-term lung pathology in TB; identifying protective immune requirements in the blood and lung; defining correlates of risk for progression to active TB and understanding immunity to TB in the context of HIV and other co-infections (including Influenza).
 The TBCC platform also allows studies of household transmission dynamics, biomarker research for diagnosis and treatment responses, and facilitates evaluation of novel diagnostic tests and host-pathogen interactions, all of which are required to inform TB vaccine designs of the future.

-As part of the TBCC platform, MRCG at LSHTM established a comprehensive programme of research and training on childhood TB in close collaboration with the Gambia National Leprosy and Tuberculosis Control Programme (NLTBCP).
+The MRCG at LSHTM established a comprehensive programme of research and training on childhood TB in close collaboration with the Gambia National Leprosy and Tuberculosis Control Programme (NLTBCP) in 2012.
 Building upon the experiences and achievements in The Gambia, the programme extended its work to the rest of West Africa.
 The partnerships are coordinated from the MRCG at LSHTM and include the Childhood TB Work Package of the West Africa Networks of Excellence for TB, AIDS and Malaria (EDCTP-WANETAM) and a multi-country and inter-disciplinary network for research on post-TB lung health in children and adolescents in West Africa.

 West Africa Collaboration